City Relocation Overview

 Risk and drawbacks

-The main risks here include extreme heat and water stress.
+The main environmental risks here include extreme heat and water stress.
 Conditions can vary significantly by neighborhood and property type.

 Schools and family fit